 The Federal Reserve has plans to continue raising the federal funds rate.
 There's another rate hike expected at the forthcoming December meeting of the Fed's policy-setting Federal Open Market Committee, and it's possible there will be up to four more rate hikes in 2019.

 Mortgage rates, which are indirectly affected by the federal funds rate — are also expected to continue their upward trajectory for the foreseeable future.
-The 30-year fixed-rate mortgage is predicted to rise to an average of 5.1 percent in 2019 and 5.6 percent in 2020, according to a forecast from Freddie Mac.
+The 30-year fixed-rate mortgage is predicted to rise to an average of 5.1% in 2019 and 5.6% in 2020, according to a forecast from Freddie Mac.

 Buying a Home When Rates Are Rising

-So, how can you still make your way into the housing market in this rising-interest-rate environment?
-Below we highlight a few options.
+How can you still make your way into the housing market in this rising-interest-rate environment?
+Below we highlight a few options:

 - Lock your mortgage rate when it makes sense.
 If the interest rate your lender is offering is attractive to you at the moment, consider locking it in.
 That way you won't have to concern yourself when rates continue to tick up.
 Keep in mind, a mortgage rate lock works best when you're closing on your home in the very near future — rate locks typically last for 30, 45 or 60 days.

 - Pay mortgage points at closing.
 Mortgage points, also known as "discount points" are fees you pay to help you get a lower interest rate on your loan.
 One mortgage point is equal to 1% of your loan amount, so on a $200,000 mortgage, one point would cost $2,000.
 Another advantage of mortgage points is that they might be tax-deductible.
 If you're already eligible to deduct the interest you paid on your mortgage, then you might be able to deduct the points paid on the mortgage as well, according to the Internal Revenue Service.